yumingchang1991/alpha-camp-restaurants/README.md

 <br><br><br>

 ## Improvements Directions
+1. Seperate Express routing from app.js
-1. Enable friendly alert when there is error modifying restaurant data (it now redirects user to homepage only)
+2. Enable friendly alert when there is error modifying restaurant data (it now redirects user to homepage only)
-2. Enable user to choose what target to search, is it name or category
+3. Enable user to choose what target to search, is it name or category
-3. Enable user to choose how the list is sorted, by what property, and in ascending or descending order
+4. Enable user to choose how the list is sorted, by what property, and in ascending or descending order
 <br><br><br>

 ## How To Participate